eruvio/dob.js/README.md

-dobjs
+dob.js
 =====

-DOB JS - A simple jQuery plugin to use dropdown style date of birth pickers
+DOB.JS - A simple jQuery plugin to use dropdown style date of birth pickers